 The EU and a few additional countries made up the Schengen Zone Visa System.
 Non-EU citizen can spend a total of 90 days within half a year in the Schengen Zone Countries with the exception of England, Ireland, Romania, Bulgaria, and Croatia.

 There is no way you can extend your Schengen visa.
 After you stayed a maximum of three months in the Schengen Area you HAVE TO leave.
-Here you find Federico’s advice about what to do if you overstay your tourist visa.
+My advice: Don’t overstay Schengen Visa.
+If you do: here you find Federico’s advice about what to do if you overstay your tourist visa.

 But, no worries!
 We figured out how to stay in Europe longer than three months!
 Check out which country or countries outside of the Schengen area admit you easiest with your nationality as by visa and what duration you are allowed to stay as a tourist.